The outside world you can actually reach.

 Wild Minutes for schools is a prompt routine, not classroom software.
 Use one prompt, step outside or toward real daylight for one minute, and return without scoring anyone.

 No student accounts.
 No ranking.
 No streak required.
+Restorative window belongs to people, not a class scoreboard.

 The next minute stays available, even after a busy day, a missed week, or a crowded season.